 EFFECTIVE DATE.
-This section is effective the day after the governing body of the 55.1 city of St. Cloud and its chief clerical officer comply with Minnesota Statutes, section 55.2 55.3 645.021, subdivisions 2 and 3.
-55.4
+This section is effective the day after the governing body of the city of St. Peter and its chief clerical officer comply with Minnesota Statutes, section 645.021, subdivisions 2 and 3.

 Sec.
-17. CITY OF ST. PETER; TAXES AUTHORIZED.
+18. CITY OF WADENA; TAXES AUTHORIZED.

 Subdivision 1.
 Sales and use tax authorization.
-Notwithstanding Minnesota Statutes, section 297A.99, subdivision 1, or 477A.016, or any other law, ordinance, or city charter, and if approved by the voters at a general election as required under Minnesota Statutes, section 297A.99, subdivision 3, the city of St. Peter may impose by ordinance a sales and use tax of one-half of one percent for the purposes specified in subdivision 2.
+Notwithstanding Minnesota Statutes, section 477A.016, or any other law, ordinance, or city charter, and if approved by the voters at a general election as required under Minnesota Statutes, section 297A.99, subdivision 3, the city of Wadena may impose, by ordinance, a sales and use tax of one-quarter of one percent for the purposes specified in subdivision 2.
 Except as otherwise provided in this section, the provisions of Minnesota Statutes, section 297A.99, govern the imposition, administration, collection, and enforcement of the tax authorized under this subdivision.
 Subd.
 2. Use of sales and use tax revenues.
-The revenues derived from the tax authorized under subdivision 1 must be used by the city of St. Peter to pay the costs of collecting and administering the tax and paying for up to \$9,121,000 for construction of a new fire station, plus an amount needed for securing and paying debt service on bonds issued to finance the project.
+The revenues derived from the tax authorized under subdivision 1 must be used by the city of Wadena to pay the costs of collecting and administering the tax and to finance up to \$3,000,000, plus associated bonding costs including securing and paying debt service on bonds issued, for the Wadena Library Rehabilitation Project.
 Subd.
-3. Bonding authority. (a) The city of St. Peter may issue bonds under Minnesota Statutes, chapter 475, to finance the costs of the facility authorized in subdivision 2.
-The aggregate principal amount of bonds issued under this subdivision may not exceed \$9,121,000 for the project listed in subdivision 2, plus an amount to be applied to the payment of the costs of issuing the bonds.
-The bonds may be paid from or secured by any funds available to the city of St. Peter, including the tax authorized under subdivision 1.
-The issuance of bonds under this subdivision is not subject to Minnesota Statutes, sections 275.60 and
+3. Bonding authority. (a) The city of Wadena may issue bonds under Minnesota Statutes, chapter 475, to finance all or a portion of the costs of the project authorized in subdivision 2.
+The aggregate principal amount of bonds issued under this subdivision may not exceed \$3,000,000, plus an amount applied to the payment of costs of issuing the bonds.
+The bonds may be paid from or secured by any funds available to the city of Wadena, including the tax authorized under subdivision 1.
+The issuance of bonds under this subdivision is not subject to Minnesota Statutes, sections 275.60 and 275.61.

-(b) The bonds are not included in computing any debt limitation applicable to the city of St. Peter; and any levy of taxes under Minnesota Statutes, section 475.61, to pay principal and interest on the bonds is not subject to any levy limitation.
+(b) The bonds are not included in computing any debt limitation applicable to the city.
+Any levy of taxes under Minnesota Statutes, section 475.61, to pay principal of and interest on the bonds is not subject to any levy limitation.
 A separate election to approve the bonds under Minnesota Statutes, section 475.58, is not required.